Authorised Prescriber & Special Access Scheme(SAS)

 Special Access Scheme (SAS)

-The SAS scheme allows for the import and/or supply of an unapproved therapeutic good for a single patient, on a case by case basis.
-Patients are grouped into 2 categories under the scheme, which can be utilised by health practitioners, as follows:
+The SAS scheme allows for the import and supply of an unapproved therapeutic good for a single patient, on a case by case basis.
+Three pathways exist under the scheme, which can be utilised by health practitioners, as follows:

-Category A is a notification pathway which can only be accessed by medical practitioners for patients who are seriously ill with a condition from which death is reasonably likely to occur within a matter of months or from which premature death is reasonably likely to occur in the absence of early treatment”.
+Category A is a notification pathway which can only be accessed by medical practitioners for patients who are seriously ill with a condition from which death is reasonably likely to occur within a matter of months, or from which premature death is reasonably likely to occur in the absence of early treatment.